olayinkags/Olayinkags/README.md

-# 👋 Hi there, I’m Annette
+# 👋 Hi there, I’m Olayinka Agbetanmije

-I’m passionate about everything **Data** and thrive in roles as a **Data Scientist, Machine Learning Engineer, and Analyst**.
+I’m passionate about everything **Data** and thrive in roles as a **Data Scientist, Machine Learning Engineer, and Data Analyst**.
 I love solving real-world problems with a **data-driven approach**, spotting patterns, and turning them into **meaningful insights**.

 ---